asantos00/miragejs-caos/README.md

 - At the moment all the mirage logs are supressed (as the pretender instance is being created by `caos`)
 - API is still messy and not very coherent
 - Tests are missing

+# Raw ideas

+- Integrate with Mirage Factories/db in order to mess with the payload
+- Make HTTP requests `abort` before they reach the server (offline behaviour)